 Want huge arms worthy of a Mr. Olympia title?
 You’ve come to the right place.
-Welcome to Phil Heath’s guide to building massive guns!
+Welcome to Phil Heath’s arm training guide that has helped him build his massive guns!

 Genetics have a lot to do with your bodybuilding success and that’s the hard truth.
+It’s a fact that not everybody can be Phil Heath.
 But, not even a man with substantial genetic advantages like The Gift himself could reach the very top of the game without a ton of hard work and a superb training routine.
 So if your arms are lagging, don’t just blame it on Mother Nature.

 Heath, who now owns some of the greatest triceps the world has ever seen, didn’t just rely on his genetic gifts – he kept pumping until he drove his arms beyond everyone’s imagination.
 This article will revitalize your motivation and give you a valuable piece of Heath’s training wisdom on how to make your arms turn heads whenever you walk into a room.